szohaib/gumroad-front-end/README.md

 This project is written in Vanilla JS using TypeScript.
-Webpack is used for bundling the JS files.
+Webpack is used for bundling the JS files. "main.js" is a single JS file that is used in this project.
+This file will be generated once the project is built.

 **Steps to run this project**
 ```